Toontown-Event-Horizon/panda-utils-docs/source/asset-pipeline/model-optimization.rst

   For example, if textures ``file1.png``, ``Randomfile.jpg`` and ``otherFile.png`` are provided, they will be renamed into ``input_folder.png``, ``input_folder-1.jpg`` and ``input_folder-2.png``
   (the order is not guaranteed, but it will be consistent if this step is launched on multiple machines).
+  It will not rename textures made from palettes (including palettize step and egg-palettize).

 (more to come)